LeroySteele/DiscordBot-TrifinityRP/README.md

 # DiscordBot-TrifinityRP

 This is a discord bot for a private FiveM GTA police RP server used to automatically manage users, roles and all linked actions.
-This bot is registered on Discord Developer Portal, displays certain information using an online excel sheet.
+This bot is registered on Discord Developer Portal and displays certain information using an online excel sheet.
 It handles custom slash commands and custom event listeners with an indepth ticket system.

 ### Commands to run in console during setup